dinner-club/articles/README.md

 # Staff's Choice

-A list of additional readings, tutorials, and other resources curated by App Academy's staff
+A list of additional readings, tutorials, and other resources.

 Would you like to [contribute](./CONTRIBUTING.md)?